Article Translations: (Spanish)

 What Causes Toxic Synovitis?

 Toxic synovitis (also known as transient synovitis) is a common cause of hip pain and limping in children.
-Doctors don't know its exact cause, but many kids develop it after having a viral infection (such as a cold or diarrhea).
-Because of this, some doctors think that toxic synovitis is caused by substances produced by the body's immune system to fight the infection.
+Doctors don't know its exact cause, but some kids develop it after having a viral infection (such as a cold or diarrhea).
+Because of this, some doctors think that toxic synovitis is caused by substances made by the body's immune system to fight the infection.

 Toxic synovitis can happen at any age, but is most common in kids between 3 and 8 years old.
 It's also more common in boys.

 Sometimes toxic synovitis can be confused with septic arthritis, or infectious arthritis, a more serious condition caused by a bacterial infection that invades the joints and can cause long-term joint damage.
 Doctors can rule out septic arthritis or other conditions through a physical exam and diagnostic tests.

 What Are the Signs & Symptoms of Toxic Synovitis?

 When kids have toxic synovitis, the pain starts suddenly and usually is only on one side of the body.

 - a recent viral infection, such as a cold or stomach virus